St. Joseph's Hospital-South Earns Robotic Center of Excellence Designation

 To earn Center of Excellence designation in robotic surgery, the hospital underwent a series of inspections and visits where all aspects of the surgical program were examined and scrutinized and health outcomes of patients were reviewed.
 The inspection and visit process involved physicians, nurses, administrators and any others involved with robotic surgery at the hospital.

-The surgeon operates the robot from a console that has four interactive arms and a high-resolution screen that projects 3-D images of the surgical site.
-The surgeon manually operates the instruments utilizing their hands and fingers.
-When the surgeon moves, the instruments respond precisely to those movements in real time.
-The instruments work identically to the movement of a human arm, human elbow and a human wrist, however with an enhanced range of motion.
+The four interactive arms of the robot are over the patient on the operating table.
+The surgeon operates the robot from a console.
+The console has a gray hood.
+The console has a high-resolution screen that projects 3-D images of the surgical site.
+The surgeon guides the surgical instruments from the console.
+The surgeon manually guides instruments utilizing their hands and fingers.
+When the surgeon moves, the arms respond precisely to those movements in real time.
+The instruments work identically to the movement of a human arm, human elbow and a human wrist, however with an enhanced range of motion

 “I am fully in control of the robot, robotic surgery is not automated,” said Dr. Donovan Tapper, chief of surgery at St. Joseph’s Hospital-South and a general surgeon who has performed hundreds of robotic surgeries at the Riverview hospital in the last six years.